baoguangsheng/fast-detect-gpt/README.md

 ```

-An example using gpt-j-6B as the reference model looks like
+An example (using gpt-j-6B) looks like
 ```
 Please enter your text: (Press Enter twice to start processing) Disguised as police, they broke through a fence on Monday evening and broke into the cargo of a Swiss-bound plane to take the valuable items.
 The audacious heist occurred at an airport in a small European country, leaving authorities baffled and airline officials in shock.